tyrann0us/Donation-Can/readme.txt

 == Upgrade Notice ==

+= 1.5.2.1 =
+This is yet another quick bug fix release that fixes problems with adding offline donations.

 = 1.5.2 =
 This is a bug fix release.
 If you see all your donations and are collecting them just fine, you can safely skip this update.